CAIJ-UW/ATIP-OCR/README.md

 ```
 python OCR-converter.py -i Sample-ATI-Disclosures/A-2017-00078.pdf -o A-2017-00078
 ```
 Enter this into your Terminal (you may need to press Enter twice to get it running), sit back, and relax!
-The end result will be a .txt file called "compiled.txt" in the output subfolder you created.
+The end result will be a single .txt file in the output subfolder you created.